Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 To understand indirect syscalls, it helps to know what a syscall is at the CPU level.
 User-mode code (applications, BOFs, even the Demon process) runs in a restricted CPU mode that cannot directly access kernel memory or call kernel functions.
 To request a kernel operation — opening a file, querying process information, duplicating a token — user-mode code must execute the syscall CPU instruction, which switches the CPU from user-mode to kernel-mode.
 The kernel looks at the value in the EAX register (the SSN — System Service Number) to determine which kernel function to run.

 In normal operation, applications never execute syscall directly.
-Instead, they call functions in ntdll.dll (a DLL — Dynamic Link Library — is a shared code file that Windows loads into processes). ntdll.dll specifically is a thin wrapper library that the OS loads into every process.
-Each ntdll function (like NtOpenProcess, NtDuplicateToken) is a tiny stub that does three things: put the SSN in EAX (a register — a tiny, fast storage slot built directly into the CPU; the CPU has about 16 general-purpose registers, each holding one 64-bit value, and specific registers have specific roles), put the first argument in R10, and execute syscall.
-EDR products exploit this by hooking these stubs — overwriting the first few bytes of each function with a JMP instruction that redirects execution to the EDR’s own monitoring code.
+Instead, they call functions in ntdll.dll (a DLL — Dynamic Link Library — is a shared code file that Windows loads into processes). ntdll.dll specifically is the lowest-level user-mode DLL — the user-mode entry point to NT kernel services, plus runtime support code such as the heap manager, the image loader, and the RTL helper functions.
+The OS loads it into every process.
+Each NT system-service function in ntdll (like NtOpenProcess, NtDuplicateToken) is a tiny stub that does three things: put the SSN in EAX (a register — a tiny, fast storage slot built directly into the CPU; the CPU has about 16 general-purpose registers, each holding one 64-bit value, and specific registers have specific roles), put the first argument in R10, and execute syscall.
+EDR products exploit this by hooking these stubs — “hooking” here means writing into another program’s executable code at runtime to redirect control flow: the EDR overwrites the first few bytes of each function with a JMP instruction that jumps to its own monitoring code, so every call to that function silently detours through the EDR before reaching the original implementation.
 The EDR inspects the arguments, logs the call, and then either allows or blocks it.

-Indirect syscalls bypass this by executing the syscall instruction from a different location — not from the hooked stub, but from elsewhere in ntdll’s code — so the EDR’s JMP hook is never hit.
+Indirect syscalls bypass this by executing the syscall instruction from a different location — not from the hooked stub, but from elsewhere in ntdll’s code — so the EDR’s inline JMP hook on the stub’s prologue is not traversed.

 NFEXEC uses two layers of indirect syscalls: